 The print holdings of the Library are estimated at some 200,000 titles, of which over 128,000 have accessible online catalogue records.
 The book stock comprises books, exhibition catalogues, theses and dissertations, rare books and pamphlets.
-The majority of the book stock is located at Vernon Square however oversize and CABS (special collections) books remain at Somerset House.

 The Book Library provides access (for Courtauld staff and students) to thousands of e-book titles within the visual arts, design, cultural studies, and humanities disciplines.
 See the list below.